-The Bible is not to be edited.
+The Bible is not to be edited!
 It's sufficient for all that pertains to faith and life.
 Woe to anyone who tampers with the Bible.
-Plagues will get added to the Adders, and Subtractors get subtracted from the Book of Life.
+Plagues will get added to the Adders.
+And Subtractors get subtracted from the Book of Life.

 Verse 20, "He who testifies to these things says, "Surely I am coming quickly."
 Amen."
 Three times now we've been told to get ready.
-And John is prepared!...

-"Even so, come, Lord Jesus!..."
+And John is prepared!
+He says, "Even so, come, Lord Jesus!..."
 He closes, "The grace of our Lord Jesus Christ be with you all.
 Amen."

 Let me close by reminding you of Jesus' first miracle.

-He turned the water to wine.
-And the wedding guests marveled that their host had saved the best wine for last.
-This is what Jesus does - saves the best for last.

-And this is how Revelation ends.
-It teaches us that with following Jesus, the best is always yet to come.
+He turned water into wine.
+The wedding guests marveled that their host had saved the best wine for last!
+This is what Jesus still does.
+He saves the best for last.
+This is how Revelation ends.
+It teaches us that when you follow Jesus, the best is always yet to come!